weliveindetail/tpde/docs/tpde/compiler-ref.md

   can be spilled
 - after all branches are generated, call [release_spilled_regs](@ref CompilerBase::release_spilled_regs) so the register allocator can free values which can no longer be assumed to be in registers after the branch
+- WARNING: Never emit a branch to a block other than using `generate_branch_to_block`

 ### Unconditional branch
 - need to get `IRBlockRef` to jump to